Coal Prices – Historical Graph

 3. Weather Conditions

 Coal production is at its lowest peak in winter due to the cold biting weather and difficult transportation.
-Conversely, demand for coal is at its highest in winter for heating purposes.
+Conversely, demand for coal is at its highest during this season for heating purposes.
+Thus, this common scenario in the international market is a perfect fuel for coals’ skyrocketing prices.

 4. Alternative Energy Sources

 The shift to a sustainable program makes alternative energy sources a complete candidate against coal energy.
+Thus, these environment-friendly and cost-effective energy sources threaten coal demand and marketability.

 5. Government Policies

-Since coal energy is one of the top contributors to global warming, the government issues law to regulate coal production and emission.
+Since coal energy is one of the top contributors to global warming, the government issues laws to regulate coal production and emissions.
+Thus, this strict regulation makes coal production even tighter and results in higher demand and prices.

 Which variables impact the price of coal?